ElioMargiotta/agora_monorepo/docs/core.md

 ## Testing

-The core contracts include a comprehensive test suite with 85 passing tests covering all major functionality.
+The core contracts include a comprehensive test suite with 93 passing tests covering all major functionality.
 Tests are written using Hardhat and include:

 - **ENS Management**: MockENS subdomain creation and ownership
 - **Space Management**: Space creation, membership, and administration
 - **Proposal Factory**: Proposal creation, validation, and Chainlink Automation
 - **Voting & Resolution**: All voting types (non-weighted, weighted single-choice, weighted fractional) with FHE encryption
+- **Prediction Markets**: Encrypted prediction staking, cancellation with fees, winner payouts, and proportional distribution

 For detailed test results and coverage, see [Test Summary](test-summary.md).